 Photo from left to right: Roger Hamilton, Alan Meyer, Mark Kendall, Susan Brodahl, Janine Benner, Stephen Bloom, Melissa Cribbins, Dan Enloe, Lindsey Hardy, Debbie Kitchin, John Reynolds, Anne Haworth Root, Eddie Sherman

 Board receives reports on positive 2017 annual results and outcomes of independent financial audit

-At its February meeting, Energy Trust of Oregon’s Board of Directors elected new officers for 2018.
+At a recent meeting, Energy Trust of Oregon’s Board of Directors elected new officers for 2018.
 Roger Hamilton was elected president, Alan Meyer was elected vice president, Mark Kendall was elected secretary and Susan Brodahl was re-elected treasurer.